 The parking spot for U.S. Customs (N-1) is for clearing Customs only.
-Aircraft will not be left on the Customs parking spot after Customs clearance.
-Exceptions may be granted at the discretion of the RTAA's Vice President of Operations and Public Safety or his designee.
+Aircraft shall not be left on the Customs parking spot after Customs clearance.
+Exceptions may be granted at the discretion of the RTAA's Chief Operations and Public Safety Officer or his or her designee.